Parallels between quaternionic and matrix nullstellens\"atze: An explicit Nullstellensatz for matrix polynomials

 \section{An explicit Nullstellensatz for matrix polynomials}

 Theorem \ref{thm4} is the second main result of this paper.
-It says that claims (1) and (2) of Theorem \ref{thmd} are equivalent.
-The proof is based on Theorem \ref{thmc} (i.e. the weak nullstellensatz for matrix polynomials) and Rabinowitsch trick.
+It rephrases claim (1) of Theorem \ref{thmd}.
+The proof is based on Theorem \ref{thmc} (i.e. the weak nullstellensatz for matrix polynomials) and the Rabinowitsch trick.
 We can deduce \cite[Theorem 1.5]{aya} from Theorem \ref{thm4} by embedding $\HH[x_1,\ldots,x_d]$ into $M_2(\CC[x_1,\ldots,x_d])$; see Theorem \ref{appthm}.